liranh85/webpack-boilerplates/esnext-scss/README.md

 # Webpack 4 boilerplate for ESNext and SCSS
 This boilerplate will quickly set you up with:
 - Webpack 4
-- ESNext with source map (plus: class-properties, es2015-modules-commonjs and object-rest-spread)
+- ESNext with a source map (plus: class-properties, es2015-modules-commonjs and object-rest-spread)
-- SCSS with source map
+- SCSS with a source map
 - webpack dev server with Live Reload
 - Copying images on build
 - Cleaning dist folder on build